Looking to buy a pair of shoes specific for indoor cycling and spin classes?

 This is largely because SPD shoes are easier to walk around in than say 3 holes SPD-SL or LOOK style cycling shoes.

-Make sure to check which style pedals your gym uses before hopping on the bike.
+Make sure to check which style of pedals your gym uses before hopping on the bike.
 If your gym uses a style other than SPD, you might need to bring your own pedals to class.

 4. Type of Soles